 }

-The stiffness variable, is the mRate of Lerp.
+The stiffness variable is the mRate of Lerp.
 It defines how quickly the interpolated intermediate results should converge to the final value.
-As discussed in the Lerp class definition, this is a number between 0 to 1, where a 0 means the convergence will never happen and a 1 means instantaneous convergence.
-The duration variable, is the mCycle of Lerp.
-It defines in how many update cycles the convergence should take place.
+As discussed in the Lerp class definition, this is a number between 0 to 1, where 0 means the convergence will never happen and a 1 means instantaneous convergence.
+The duration variable is the mCycle of Lerp.
+It defines the number of update cycles to compute the converged result.
 This must be a positive integer value.

 Integrate Interpolation into Camera Manipulation Operations